rfougy/items.riv.systems/README.md

 ## Overview

-ITEMS.RIV.SYSTEMS is a Progressive Web App for showcasing the items I've ever come to acquire.
+RIV.THINGS is a Progressive Web App for showcasing the things I've ever come to acquire.

 ### Tech Stack